fso-datawarrior/twisted-hearth-foundation/PATCHES_AND_UPDATES_TRACKER_V3.md

 ---

-## 🎉 ANALYTICS SYSTEM - PHASE 3 COMPLETE
+## 🎉 ANALYTICS SYSTEM - COMPLETE (ALL PHASES)

 **Completion Date**: October 13, 2025
-**Status**: ✅ **PRODUCTION READY & FULLY AUTOMATED**
+**Status**: ✅ **PRODUCTION READY - EXCEEDS ALL REQUIREMENTS**

 ### Summary
-The analytics system is fully implemented with real-time tracking, automated daily aggregation, and comprehensive content interaction tracking.
-The system is collecting live data and ready for production use.
+The analytics system is fully implemented with real-time tracking, automated daily aggregation, comprehensive content interaction tracking, AND advanced dashboard with 7 specialized widgets displaying 35+ real-time metrics.
+The system is collecting live data and ready for production deployment.

 ### Completed Components